-21.(1) The Council must establish policies and procedures for the avoidance, mitigation and disclosure of actual or potential conflicts of interest by councillors, officers, employees, committee members, contractors and agents.

-(2) The policies and procedures referred to in subsection (1) must provide for the following:

-(a) defining private interests that could result in a conflict of interest;

-(b) keeping records of all disclosures and declarations made relating to actual or potential conflicts of interest;

-(c) specifying restrictions on the acceptance of gifts and benefits that might reasonably be seen to have been offered in order to influence the making of a decision;
+- 21.(1) The Council must establish policies and procedures for the avoidance, mitigation and disclosure of actual or potential conflicts of interest by councillors, officers, employees, committee members, contractors and agents. - (2) The policies and procedures referred to in subsection (1) must provide for the following: - (a) defining private interests that could result in a conflict of interest; - (b) keeping records of all disclosures and declarations made relating to actual or potential conflicts of interest; - (c) specifying restrictions on the acceptance of gifts and benefits that might reasonably be seen to have been offered in order to influence the making of a decision;

-(d) prohibiting any person who has a conflict of interest from attempting to influence a decision or from participating in the making of a decision respecting the matter in which the person has a conflict of interest; and

-(e) specifying how any undisclosed or any alleged but not admitted conflicts of interest of councillors are to be addressed.
+- (d) prohibiting any person who has a conflict of interest from attempting to influence a decision or from participating in the making of a decision respecting the matter in which the person has a conflict of interest; - (e) specifying how any undisclosed or any alleged but not admitted conflicts of interest of councillors are to be addressed; and - (f) specifying the process by which a contravention of this Law or its policies is determined and the decision-making process in which a certain action is to be taken under section 22(4).